ash-project/ash_graphql/documentation/tutorials/getting-started-with-graphql.md

   forward "/",
     Absinthe.Plug,
-    schema: Module.concat(["Helpdesk.GraphqlSchema"])
+    schema: Module.safe_concat(["Helpdesk.GraphqlSchema"])

   forward "/playground",
           Absinthe.Plug.GraphiQL,
-          schema: Module.concat(["Helpdesk.GraphqlSchema"]),
+          schema: Module.safe_concat(["Helpdesk.GraphqlSchema"]),
           interface: :playground
 end
 ```

-> ### Whats up with `Module.concat/1`? {: .info}
+> ### Whats up with `Module.safe_concat/1`? {: .info}
 >
-> This `Module.concat/1` prevents a [compile-time dependency](https://dashbit.co/blog/speeding-up-re-compilation-of-elixir-projects) from this router module to the schema module.
+> This `Module.safe_concat/1` prevents a [compile-time dependency](https://dashbit.co/blog/speeding-up-re-compilation-of-elixir-projects) from this router module to the schema module.
 It is an implementation detail of how `forward/2` works that you end up with a compile-time dependency on the schema, but there is no need for this dependency, and that dependency can have _drastic_ impacts on your compile times in certain scenarios.

 If you started with `mix new ...` instead of `mix phx.new ...` and you want to
 still use Phoenix, the fastest path that way is typically to just create a new